SeeYouMonday/SeeYouMonday/README.md

 ## Results and evaluation

-We plan to finish building the web-app at least 1-2 weeks before the due date for the final project and use our own resume for first step evaluation.
-We will select one of our resumes and randomly select 20 documents.
-Since most of the documents will potentially be relevant based on our scope, we will not calculate precision and recall.
-We will  rank the documents on scale of 0-3 manually, so we will have a best order of documents and a ground truth Discounted Cumulative Gain(DCG) value.
+ We randomly select 12 documents from our data file as a test document collection.
+Since most of the documents will potentially be relevant based on our scope, we do not calculate precision and recall.
+We ranked the documents on scale of 0-3 manually, so we had a best order of documents and a ground truth Discounted Cumulative Gain(DCG) value.
 From there we can calculate the Normalized DCG of our system.

+> SUM Ranking:
+3 1 3 1 1 3 0 2 1 0 0 0

+> Ground Truth Ranking:
+3 3 3 2 1 1 1 1 0 0 0 0

+> NDCG@5
+0.82
+> NDCG@12
+0.95

 We will also pass out the link to SUM for friends and fellow students at WPI for evaluation.
-There can be a quick survey at the end of the website for users to give us feedbacks.
+There is a quick survey at the end of the website for users to give us feedbacks.
 The accuracy of the results can be based on the precision score of users' feedbacks on how many jobs, out of the total return results, that the users really want to apply.
 We expect to have around 20+ feedbacks to have an estimates of how well the tools that we built performed from a user perspective.
 Additional adjustment will be made if the results is not desirable.

+## Discussion

 ## Limitations and future scopes